mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 1. Go to [https://nodejs.org](https://nodejs.org).
 2. If you're not sure whether you already have it, just download and install the LTS version.
 It won't cause issues if it's already installed.
 3. Run the installer and accept the defaults.

+**Windows users:** After installing Node.js, restart your computer before continuing.
+Windows needs a full restart to update the system PATH so that Claude Desktop can find Node.js.
+Restarting just Claude Desktop is not enough.

 ### Step 2: Get your Meltwater API key